TrivadisPF/platys-modern-data-platform/cookbooks/recipes/jikkou-automate-kafka-topics-management/README.md

 In this recipe we will create to topics

- * `topic-1` - with 8 partitoins, replication-factor 3 and min.insync.replicas = 2
+ * `topic-1` - with 8 paritions, replication-factor 3 and min.insync.replicas = 2
  * `topic-2` - with 1 partition, replication-factor 3 as a log-compacted topic

 In the `scripts/jikkou` folder, create a file named `topic-specs.yml` and add the following content